openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 6. Clearly mark the technology in question as deprecated as described in the [Mark-for-Deprecation] section.
-If relevant documentation exists on the Open edX `documentation site <http://docs.edx.org/>`_ then contact the documentation team (docs@edx.org) to coordinate follow-up action for deprecation and removal being performed.
+If relevant documentation exists on the Open edX `documentation site <http://docs.edx.org/>`_ then contact the documentation team (docs@edx.org) to coordinate follow-up action for the deprecation and removal being performed.

 7. Once the above steps are done, move the JIRA ticket to the “Deprecated” state.

-*Note: There is consideration given to maintaining a central .rst file documenting the technologies that have been deprecated.
-If this gets implemented, this OEP will be updated with an additional step on how to update that file.*
+*Note: There is consideration being given to maintaining a central .rst file documenting the technologies that have been deprecated.
+If implemented as part of a separate OEP, this section will be updated with a reference to that process and an additional step on how to update that file.*

 Removal steps
 -------------

-1. Once an item that is “Deprecated” is ready to be removed in accordance with the agreed upon timeline, it should be moved to “Removing”
+1. Once an item that is “Deprecated” is ready to be removed in accordance with the agreed upon timeline, it should be moved to “Removing”.

 2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket description.